ermolnik/ermolnik/README.md

 # Hello World! 👋

-✨ My name is **Ermolaev Sergei**, I'm an  Head of Mobile
+✨ My name is **Ermolaev Sergei**, I'm an  Head of Mobile You can read my artricles on the telegram https://t.me/se_development

 ## 📌 GitHub Stats and Top Languages